zheng-wang/irontest/README.md

 # Iron Test
-Iron Test is an open source tool for integration testing APIs such as SOAP web services, databases (Oracle, SQL Server, etc.), WebSphere MQ, IBM Integration Bus (IIB), HTTP APIs (TBD), JMS (TBD), etc. with automation.
-It is suitable for Integration, ESB, SOA and Microservices(TBD) testing.
-It supports neither performance testing (for now) nor GUI testing.
+Iron Test is an open source tool for integration testing APIs such as HTTP APIs (including RESTful APIs), SOAP web services, relational databases, JMS APIs (TBD), WebSphere MQ, IBM Integration Bus (IIB), etc. It is suitable for Integration, ESB, Microservices and SOA testing.

 The tool
 * has GUI, saving user programming skills.
+* supports both manual testing and automated testing.
-* intends to provide a platform enabling integrating automated testing capabilities for all kinds of API based systems (potentially including mainframe and IOT) so that user does not have to pick up a new set of tools for testing a new type of system.
+* intends to provide a platform enabling integrating testing capabilities for all types of APIs (potentially including mainframe and IOT) so that user does not have to pick up a new set of tools for testing a new type of API.
 * is designed for testers and developers, but in the same team/organization BAs or architects may also benefit from it.
-The thought here is that API test cases contain valuable business knowledge, and this knowledge should be shared to all roles across the team/organization and easily accessible to everyone.
+The thought here is that API test cases contain valuable business knowledge, and this knowledge should be shared and easily accessible to everyone in the team/organization.
+* does not support performance testing (for now).

 Table of Contents: